DataEnthusiast22/aws-bootcamp-cruddur-2023/journal/week1.md

 ### BUILD A CONTAINER
 ran the code below to build a container
 ```
-# this is used to build the dockerimage and tag it 'backend-flask' from the dockerfile './backend-flask'

 docker build -t  backend-flask ./backend-flask
 ```
+this code is used to build the dockerimage and tag it 'backend-flask' from the dockerfile './backend-flask'

 ![where_is_my_dockerimage](https://user-images.githubusercontent.com/113455719/220203742-3bd63278-9b9a-432e-bf75-10a6f6c0daf6.png)